AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md

   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>
    <td> <p>Manage permissions to the object for which you want to attach a custom form.</p> <p>View or higher permissions to the custom form, with permission to <b>Attach to Custom Data</b> objects (projects, tasks, and issues).
-For more information, see <a href="../../administration-and-setup/customize-workfront/create-manage-custom-forms/share-access-to-a-custom-form.md" class="MCXref xref">Share a custom form</a>.</p> <p>Important: If you do not have a Plan license with administrative access to&nbsp;Custom&nbsp;Forms, you must have specific permissions to at least view the custom form, as described in <a href="../../administration-and-setup/customize-workfront/create-manage-custom-forms/share-access-to-a-custom-form.md" class="MCXref xref">Share a custom form</a>.
+For more information, see <a href="../../administration-and-setup/customize-workfront/create-manage-custom-forms/share-access-to-a-custom-form.md" class="MCXref xref">Share a custom form</a>.</p> <p>Important: If you do not have a Plan license with administrative access to  Custom  Forms, you must have specific permissions to at least view the custom form, as described in <a href="../../administration-and-setup/customize-workfront/create-manage-custom-forms/share-access-to-a-custom-form.md" class="MCXref xref">Share a custom form</a>.
 These permissions must be granted to you even if the form is visible system-wide. </p> <p>For information on requesting additional access, see <a href="../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects</a>.</p> </td>
   </tr>
  </tbody>
 </table>-->